 How to Fix Poor Roof Drainage

-If you’ve got ponding water or algae on the roof, you’ve got poor drainage.
+If you have ponding water or algae on the roof, you have poor drainage.
 A roof inspection and evaluation are necessary to determine the root cause.
 Only after the problem is defined can a solution be applied.
 It could be as simple as doing a little maintenance or, unfortunately, as expensive as a whole new roof.

 Roof Maintenance for Better Drainage